software-students-fall2023/1-specification-exercise-team999999999/README.md

 4. Information is uploaded to the server and weighted more than anonymous users.

-### As a user, I want to share a location's accessibility availability to my friends and family so I can help them get somewhere.
+### As a user who has disabled friends, I want to share a location's accessibility availability to my friends and family so I can help them get somewhere.
 Estimation of effort: L
 Acceptance criteria:
 1. Location's accessibility information is displayed for the user.